ppadjin/torch-parallel-from-scratch/README.md

 ### Ring all-reduce

-This strategy takes decentralized approach - All GPUs train the model on their local data, and then share the gradients with other GPUs.
+This strategy takes distributed approach - All GPUs train the model on their local data, and then share the gradients with other GPUs.
 The gradients are averaged and then used to update the model weights.

 **Update**: